11 dead and 27 missing in flooding around Beijing after days of rain, Chinese state media report | Science-Environment

 11 dead and 27 missing in flooding around Beijing after days of rain, Chinese state media report

 Chinese state media report 11 people have died and 27 are missing amid flooding in the mountains surrounding the capital Beijing.
-Days of heavy rains have prompted authorities to close train stations and evacuate people in vulnerable communities to school gyms, state broadcaster CCTV reported Tuesday.
+Flooding in other parts of northern China that rarely see such large amounts of rain have led to scores of deaths.

 - Country: